 You can view our limited company vs sole trader tax calculator here.

 Incorporating your Limited Company

-If you are a sole trader/partnership and have decided to incorporate a limited company to take advantage of a more tax efficient structure or the limited liability status then there are a number of things you must do:
+If you are a sole trader or partnership and have decided to incorporate a limited company to take advantage of a more tax efficient structure, or the limited liability status, then there are a number of things you must do:

 1. Incorporate (set up) your company

 You'll need to choose your company name, select your start date, notify Companies House and HMRC, appoint a director and pay a set up fee.